Bahrain Grand Prix: Valtteri Bottas seizes first F1 pole

 "Big congratulations to Valtteri -- hats off to him," Hamilton said.

 "Valtteri found some great pace particularly through the first sector.
-I'm genuinely happy and it's great for the team to be one two."
+I'm genuinely happy and it's great for the team to be one-two."

-Mercedes first front row lock out of the season saw Ferrari's Sebastian Vettel have to settle for third place start on Sunday with Red Bull Racing's Daniel Ricciardo lining up fourth.
+Mercedes first front row lock out of the season saw Ferrari's Sebastian Vettel have to settle for a third-place start on Sunday with Red Bull Racing's Daniel Ricciardo lining up fourth.

-Teammate Max Verstappen, who had topped the time sheets in Saturday's final practice session, qualified sixth place with Ferrari's Kimi Raikkonen a place above the Dutch teenager in fifth.
+Teammate Max Verstappen, who had topped the time sheets in Saturday's final practice session, qualified in sixth place with Ferrari's Kimi Raikkonen a place above the Dutch teenager in fifth.

 2017 Bahrain GP: Qualifying results